geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 that both the residual vector and the Jacobian matrix will have $$m\cdot S$$ rows, which can become quite large for big datasets.
-In their paper, Warren _et al._ report an approach termed _partitioned variable projection_ that implements a modified version of the LM solver which does not require to store the full Jacobian (Warren2023).
+In their paper, Warren _et al._ report an approach termed _partitioned variable projection_ that implements a modified version of the LM solver, which does not require to store the full Jacobian (Warren2023).

 # References